-It is the fastest-growing crime in the world, with the perpetrators making $150 billion a year (globally) buying and selling people for their profit and pleasure; about $99 million of that is from the forced commercial sex trade, according to an ILO report, and the other $51 billion is from forced work, including construction, mining, agriculture and domestic servitude.
+It is the fastest-growing crime in the world, with the perpetrators making $150 billion a year (globally) buying and selling people for their profit and pleasure; about $99 billion of that is from the forced commercial sex trade, according to an ILO report, and the other $51 billion is from forced work, including construction, mining, agriculture and domestic servitude.
 The profits are huge and the risk of being prosecuted is slim - the United Nations says 99% of victims are never rescued.

 Domestic Minor Sex Trafficking (DMST)

 Domestic minor sex trafficking is the buying and selling of America’s own children.
 It's also known as Commercial Sexual Exploitation (CSEC).
 It’s our own children being forced into sexual slavery within the U.S. borders.
 Federal law defines sex trafficking as the exchange of a sex act for anything of value.
 A sex act could include pornography, stripping, oral sex, massage parlors, etc. Anything of value could include a place to stay, drugs, a hamburger or higher status in a gang.
 Many times, the victims are vulnerable children fighting to survive.